Vamos Juan

 Vamos Juan is a Spanish comedy television series starring Javier Cámara and María Pujalte.
 It is the sequel to Vota Juan.
 The plot concerns the attempts of Juan Carrasco to return to politics.

 Premise

-Both Juan Carrasco (Javier Cámara) and Macarena Lombardo (María Pujalte) have returned to Logroño, where the former works as highschool biology teacher, harassed by his students and the latter as editor for a local newspaper, El Diario Logroñés.
-Meanwhile, Juan's personal secretary, Víctor (Adam Jezierski), has preserved his job, and remains working at the national government cabinet.
-Driven by spite, Juan seeks to return to politics, and re-hires Macarena as well as he enlists Eva (Esty Quesada), his own daughter, as community manager.
+Both Juan Carrasco (Javier Cámara) and Macarena Lombardo (María Pujalte) have returned to Logroño, where the former works as high school biology teacher, harassed by his students and the latter serves as editor for the local newspaper El Diario Logroñés.
+Meanwhile, Juan's personal secretary, Víctor (Adam Jezierski), has retained his position and continues working at the national government cabinet.
+Driven by spite, Juan seeks to return to politics, and rehire Macarena and enlists his daughter (Esty Quesada), as community manager.